 - a.
 Lateral (side) covers may be altered, modified or replaced.
 If altered or modified, the cover must have at least the same resistance to impact as the original one.
-If replaced, the cover must be made in material of the same or higher specific weight and the total weight of the cover must not be less than the original one. - b.
-Titanium bolts may be used to fasten lateral covers.
+If replaced, the cover must be made in material of same or higher specific weight and the total weight of the cover must not be less than the original one. - b.
+Titanium bolts may be used to fasten lateral covers. - c.
+Oil containing engine covers cannot be secured with aluminum bolts. - d.
+All lateral covers/engine cases containing oil and which could be in contact with the ground during a crash, must be protected by a second cover made from metal, such as aluminum alloy, stainless steel or steel or titanium, composite covers are not permitted.